Surpassing clients' expections for over five decades!

 For many, the Mayan prophecies of 2012 signified the end of the world.
 It certainly seemed that way for Micronized, which reported ongoing losses and increasing debt.
 The company suffered a debilitating strike over a five-month period.
 Introspection and humility were needed.

 By the end of 2013, the shareholders intervened.
-The Board of Directors was halved and in January 2014, a new management team was appointed, headed by Brian Booth.
+The Board of Directors was reconstituted and a new management team was appointed.
 Customer-focused policies aimed at increasing productivity and creating a leaner structure were implemented.
 Within two years Micronized had slashed overheads, increased efficiencies and gained market share.

-In addition, two mining operations were acquired in the Eastern Cape Province and the processing of Kaolin and ball clay commenced in Grahamstown.
+In addition, two mining operations were acquired in the Eastern Cape Province of South Africa the processing of Kaolin and ball clay commenced in Grahamstown.
 A drying facility and bulk handling facilities for large offtake customers were commissioned in Limpopo.

 The R&D facility was replaced by a customer-friendly technical service.
-Systems were upgraded and by the end of the decade, the company no longer had corporate offices – our people operated remotely and online.
-Formal meetings were held in coffee shops.
+Systems were upgraded and by the end of the decade, the company had moved from fixed corporate offices to operating remotely and online.
+Formal meetings were held on site at production facilities.
 Bling was out – replaced by innovation and customer service.
 In 2022, the Benrose factory converted to solar power – the first factory in the area to commit to energy independence.

-From shared offices and a part-time administrator more than 50 years ago, Micronized has grown into the foremost producer of industrial minerals in Southern Africa, mining and processing over 100 000 tons per annum.
+From shared offices and a part-time administrator some 55 years ago, Micronized has grown into the foremost producer of industrial minerals in Southern Africa, mining and processing over 100 000 tons per annum.

 The company has navigated through many local and international milestones and crises.
 With three mining operations and factories in Johannesburg, Limpopo and Grahamstown, Micronized’s story is really about people – innovators, workers, eccentrics and dedicated humans.